zhlinup/Relay-FL/README.md

 ## How to Use
+The main file for optimization in Matlab is **matlab/main_cmp.m**, which optimizes the variables of the proposed relay-assisted scheme and benchmark schemes.
+After runing **matlab/main_cmp.m**, the optimization results are then used for FL.

 The main file for FL is **main.py**.
 It can take the following user-input parameters by a parser (also see the function **initial()** in main.py):